INTRODUCTION

 3. Wrap them in blankets

-4. Give them a warm non alcoholic drink but only if they can swallow normally
+4. Give them a warm non-alcoholic drink (if they can swallow normally)

-5. Give energy food that contains sugar (if they can swallow normally)
+5. Give them food that contains sugar (if they can swallow normally)

 Avoid the following actions: